 I am a research scientist at Google Brain working at the intersection of machine learning and computer security.
 My most recent line of work studies properties of neural networks from an adversarial perspective.
 I received my Ph.D. from UC Berkeley in 2018, and my B.A. in computer science and mathematics (also from UC Berkeley) in 2013.

-At ICML this year, I presented a paper I wrote with Anish Athalye and my advisor David Wagner: Obfuscated Gradients Give a False Sense of Security: Circumventing Defenses to Adversarial Examples.
+At ICML last year, I presented a paper I wrote with Anish Athalye and my advisor David Wagner: Obfuscated Gradients Give a False Sense of Security: Circumventing Defenses to Adversarial Examples.
 In this paper, we demonstrate that most of the ICLR'18 adversarial example defenses were, in fact, ineffective at defending against attack and in fact just broke existing attack algorithms.
 We introduce stronger attacks that work in the presence of what we call “obfuscated gradients”.
 Because we won best paper, we were able to give two talks, the talk linked here is plenary talk where I argue that the evaluation methodology used widely in the community today is insufficient, and can be improved.

-Earlier this year, at the IEEE Deep Learning and Security Workshop, I received the best paper award for a paper with my advisor David Wagner Audio Adversarial Examples: Targeted Attacks on Speech-to-Text.
+Earlier last year, at the IEEE Deep Learning and Security Workshop, I received the best paper award for a paper with my advisor David Wagner Audio Adversarial Examples: Targeted Attacks on Speech-to-Text.
 In this paper, we demonstrate that it is possible to construct two audio samples that sound nearly indistinguishable but where a machine learning algorithm would recognize them completely differently.
 This paper in part builds on our prior work, where we constructed audio that sounds like noise to humans but speech to machine learning algorithms.
 This demonstration picked up a few rounds of press and was covered by the New York Times, Tech Crunch, and CNET (among others).

 In 2017 at IEEE S&P I received the best student paper award for a paper with my advisor David Wagner Towards Evaluating the Robustness of Neural Networks.
 In this paper, we introduce a class of attacks for generating adversarial examples based on optimization methods using gradient descent.
 We argue that iterative optimization-based attacks are significantly more effective than prior attacks, and demonstrate that fact on multiple datasets.